Philadelphia Physical Assault and Battery Lawyer

 Often physical assault and battery of an elder is easier to hide if the older individual routinely uses layers to help regulate their body temperature or is isolated from the general public.
 If you or your loved one is in a nursing home or long-term treatment facility or has contracted with elder care in home business, and you suspect that an unwarranted physical assault or battery has occurred call the police if their life is immediately at risk.
 If you are in a nursing home environment you may want to speak privately with your loved one.
 By listening and taking note of what is being said you may better be able to communicate your needs to the head of staff or whoever is regulated to the resident’s safety concerns.
 If you see physical signs of abuse, you may want to take a picture or video with the elder’s consent.
 Physical evidence has a way of disappearing as the person heals, and by photographing you have a documented instance of their physical assault or battery.
 In a calm manner it is advisable to involve the head of the staff to see what can immediately be done to place the resident in a safe environment.
 The Pennsylvania Attorney General is committed to the protection of older Pennsylvanians.
 Through the Elder Abuse Unit any older Pennsylvanian may call the toll free Elder Abuse Hotline at 1-800-623-2137.
 If you have any reason to suspect elder abuse is occurring you may also call the toll free hotline, or email the Unit at email@example.com

-If you or a loved one has recently sustained serious injuries that resulted from physical assault and battery of an elder in a nursing home, long-term care facility, or a contracted care provider, the Philadelphia based law firm, with practices throughout Pennsylvania and New Jersey, may be able to help you recover just compensation.
+If you or a loved one has recently sustained serious injuries that resulted from physical assault and battery of an elder in a nursing home, long-term care facility, or a contracted care provider, our Philadelphia medical malpractice attorneys, with practices throughout Pennsylvania and New Jersey, may be able to help you recover just compensation.
 In order to determine whether you have grounds for a case, please contact us online or call 1 800 7 LEGAL 7 for a Free Case Evaluation.